CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Simulation setup

 \subsection{Numerical framework}

-We perform 3D CRMHD simulations with the moving-mesh code \textsc{Arepo} \citep{Springel2010, Pakmor2016} using standard parameters for mesh regularization \citep{Vogelsberger2012, Weinberger2020}, and the magnetic divergence cleaning method described in \citet{Powell1999} using the implementation of \citet{Pakmor2013}.
-The equations of the 2-moment CRMHD formalism as described in \citet{Thomas2019} are implemented using a finite-volume method \citep{Thomas2021}.
+We performed 3D CRMHD simulations with the moving-mesh code \textsc{Arepo} \citep{Springel2010, Pakmor2016} using standard parameters for mesh regularisation \citep{Vogelsberger2012, Weinberger2020}, and the magnetic divergence cleaning method described in \citet{Powell1999} using the implementation of \citet{Pakmor2013}.
+The equations of the two-moment CRMHD formalism as described in \citet{Thomas2019} are implemented using a finite-volume method \citep{Thomas2021}.
 In this approach, the CRMHD equations apply the P1 Eddington approximation for closure, which yields stable and consistent outcomes when compared to closure schemes of higher orders \citep{Thomas2022}.

-\textsc{Arepo} provides the ability to refine and de-refine computational cells based on arbitrary user-defined criteria.
-We use the standard Lagrangian refinement scheme of \textsc{Arepo} to keep the mass enclosed by a computational cell nearly constant.
-If the mass of a cell deviates from its target value\footnote{Our fiducial run has a target gas mass of $m_\mathrm{target}=1.29\times10^{5}\,\mathrm{M}_\odot$.} by more than a factor of 2, the cell is refined or de-refined until the criterion is satisfied again.
+The \textsc{Arepo} code provides the ability to refine and de-refine computational cells based on arbitrary user-defined criteria.
+We used the standard Lagrangian refinement scheme of \textsc{Arepo} to keep the mass enclosed by a computational cell nearly constant.
+If the mass of a cell deviates from its target value\footnote{Our fiducial run has a target gas mass of $m_\mathrm{target}=318\,\mathrm{M}_\odot$.} by more than a factor of two, the cell is refined or de-refined until the criterion is satisfied again.
 On top of that, in order to avoid significant volume deviations and thus large density gradients between neighbouring cells, computational cells are refined if one of their Voronoi neighbours has a volume that is smaller by a factor of 5.
 To manage computational resources efficiently, we set the minimum volume for a computational cell to $\left(H/2N\right)^3$, where $N$ represents the number of cells\footnote{Our fiducial run has $N=128$.} used to resolve one scale height, $H$, in the initial mesh.